l3th4l/DOODLE/README.md

 <p align="center">
 <img src="./images/Differentiable Optics.png" alt="logo" width="1000"/>
 </p>

 # DOODLE (Not an acronym): Differentiable Heliostat Optics Simulator

-A tiny, fast, **differentiable ray‑tracing simulator** inspired by [ARTIST](https://github.com/ARTIST-Association/ARTIST) for heliostat fields with **batched heliostat‑orientation errors**—plus a Gymnasium‑style environment and a reference training loop.
+A tiny, fast, **differentiable ray-tracing simulator** inspired by [ARTIST](https://github.com/ARTIST-Association/ARTIST) for heliostat fields with **batched heliostat-orientation errors**—plus a Gymnasium-style environment and a reference training loop.

-This repo is designed for research on **closed‑loop control** of heliostats in **concentrated solar power (CSP) tower** plants.
-It renders irradiance (“flux”) images on a planar receiver, supports per‑episode error sampling, and exposes clean hooks for RL / supervised training.
+This repo is designed for research on **closed-loop control** of heliostats in **concentrated solar power (CSP) tower** plants.
+It renders irradiance (“flux”) images on a planar receiver, supports per-episode error sampling, and exposes clean hooks for RL / supervised training.

 ---